(A) Advertising shall be based upon fact, and shall not be false, deceptive, or misleading, and no advertising by the casino operator shall:

 (c) Electronic mail.

-(2) Upon receipt of an individual's request described in paragraph (C) of this rule, a casino operator licensee or applicant shall "flag" the individual in the casino operator's database so as to prevent the individual from receiving future direct advertisements within fifteen days of receipt of the request.
+(2) Upon receipt of an individual's request described in paragraph (C) of this rule, a casino operator shall "flag" the individual in the casino operator's database so as to prevent the individual from receiving future direct advertisements within fifteen days of receipt of the request.

-(D) Each casino operator licensee or applicant shall provide to the commission at its main office in Columbus a complete and accurate copy of all advertisements at least five business days in advance of the advertisement's public dissemination.
-Casino operator licensees or applicants shall discontinue the public dissemination upon receipt of notice from the commission to discontinue an advertisement.
+(D) Each casino operator shall provide to the commission at its main office in Columbus a complete and accurate copy of all advertisements at least five business days in advance of the advertisement's public dissemination.
+Casino operators shall discontinue the public dissemination upon receipt of notice from the commission to discontinue an advertisement.

-(E) A casino operator licensee or applicant shall maintain a complete record of all advertisements for a period of at least two years.
+(E) A casino operator shall maintain a complete record of all advertisements for a period of at least five years.
 Records shall be made available to the commission upon request.